 Keep in mind that all of the content I generate as a ghostwriter will be ready to post the moment I send you the link.
 If you don’t have the time (or interest) to learn this aspect of digital marketing, let me handle that for you.
 You can either forward pieces that you’ve already written for a quick SEO check based on your defined keywords or request new, original content that you can post as soon as you get it.

 Think of SEO as a Game

-If there’s only a single piece of advice that I could bestow upon you, it’s to take search engine optimization seriously… but still have fun with it.
+If there’s only a single piece of advice that I could bestow upon you, it’s to take search engine optimization seriously… but still, have fun with it.
+After all, your search engine ranking is going to determine whether people find you with a basic Google or Bing search; indirectly, SEO drives conversions.
 Try not to get caught up in becoming an expert right away; as you get better and better at content management on your website, you’ll start to see what things work best for your business.
 Perhaps your largest source for new lead generation ends up being social media marketing, not SEO content on your webpage or blog.

 The Rules of the Game

 First and foremost, you have to pick a keyword or set of keywords that a single page will focus on.
 For example, the SEO keywords for this blog post, which is a single page on my rpwriting domain, might be SEO, search engine optimization, search engines, content creation, and so on.
 This will define what words, phrases, and similar content terms you will use and repeat strategically throughout your page and its metadata (the hidden information that a search engine pulls in to populate the search result).

 Where to Use Keywords